Barry8197/MOGDx/README.md

 # MOGDx
 [![DOI](https://zenodo.org/badge/622972427.svg)](https://zenodo.org/doi/10.5281/zenodo.10545043)
 ## Introduction
 Multi-omic Graph Diagnosis (MOGDx) is a tool for the integration of omic data and classification of heterogeneous diseases.
-MOGDx exploits a patient similarity network framework to integrate omic data using Similarity Network Fusion (SNF) [^fn1].
-One autoencoder per omic modality is trained and the latent embeddings from each autoencoder are concatenated.
-These reduced vectors are used as node features in the integrated network.
+MOGDx exploits a Patient Similarity Network (PSN) framework to integrate omic data using Similarity Network Fusion (SNF) [^fn1].
+A single PSN is built per modality.
+The PSN is built using the most informative features of that modality.
+The most informative features are found by performing a contrastive analysis between classification targets.
+For example, in mRNA, differentially expressed genes will be used to construct the PSN.
+Where suitable, Pearson correlation, otherwise Euclidean distance is measured between these informative features and the network is constructed using the K Nearest Neighbours (KNN) algorithm.
+SNF is used to combine individual PSN's into a single network.
+The fused PSN and the omic datasets are input into the Graph Convultional Network with Multi Modal Encoder, the architecture of which is shown in below.
+Each omic measure is compressed using a two layer encoder.
+The compressed encoded layer of each modality is then decoded to a shared latent space using mean pooling.
+This encourages each modality to learn the same latent space.
+The shared latent space is the node feature matrix, required for training the GCN, with each row forming a node feature vector.
 Classification is performed on the fused network using the Graph Convolutional Network (GCN) deep learning algorithm [^fn2].

 GCN is a novel paradigm for learning from both network structure and node features.
 Heterogeneity in diseases confounds clinical trials, treatments, genetic association and more.
 Accurate stratification of these diseases is therefore critical to optimize treatment strategies for patients with heterogeneous diseases.
 Previous research has shown that accurate classification of heterogenous diseases has been achieved by integrating and classifying multi-omic data [^fn3][^fn4][^fn5].
 MOGDx improves upon this research.
 The advantages of MOGDx is that it can handle both a variable number of modalities and missing patient data in one or more modalities.
 Performance of MOGDx was benchmarked on the BRCA TCGA dataset with competitive performance compared to its counterparts.
 In summary, MOGDx combines patient similarity network integration with graph neural network learning for accurate disease classification.

 ## Workflow
 ### Full pipeline overview